 Containerized applications are one way to do this.

 Containers are, simply put, a way to virtualize an entire software ecosystem.

-They allow developers to observe and understand different operating systems that are working together inside an organization.
+Specifically, contailers alow developers to observe and understand different operating systems that are working together inside an organization.
 Which makes them essential for large-scale IoT.

 In fact, containers are so essential that Gartner predicts that three-quarters of global organizations will be using containerized applications by 2022.
 That is compared to under a third of businesses using them the year before.